 After receiving the mailed notice letter and SAC, enumerators may begin to visit private dwellings that have not completed the online census.
-Some municipalities launch their online and door-to-door interviews at the same time.
+Some municipalities launch their online and door-to-door interviews at the same time, and encourage residents to complete the survey online first, or at the door if the resident chooses.
 Others have opted a two to four week time period for the online census, and then begin their telephone or door-to-door interviews.